White Paper

 The emergence of capable small language models (SLMs) is what makes local AI practical.
 Models under 15 billion parameters now rival cloud-hosted models on specialized tasks — at a fraction of the cost.

-Phi-4 (Microsoft)14BBeats GPT-4o on MATH/GPQA8 GB
+Phi-4 (Microsoft)14BRivals contemporary frontier models on MATH/GPQA8 GB

-Qwen 3 (Alibaba)4BRivals 72B on domain tasks8 GB
+Qwen 3 / 3.5 (Alibaba)4B-14BMatches much larger models on domain tasks4-12 GB

 Phi-4 Mini (Microsoft)3.8BStrong reasoning at small scale4 GB